Furneux Pelham: History

 Pelham undivided in the Domesday book of 1086 appears as one key holding of that survey and six others.
 It contained 105 households and was assessed as worth 12.3 geld/gold units (very large) taxable at 3.3 geld units.
 To its lord in 1066 its people rendered £6 per year; then one less in 1086 (£5).
 Its main holding counted (as men or other heads of household) 7 villagers, 7 smallholders, 1 slave, 1 priest and 6 cottagers recorded in the national survey, 7 ploughlands, 3 lord's plough teams, 4 men's plough teams, meadow of 2.5 ploughlands, woodland worth 100 pigs.

-Its Lords in 1066 were five freemen and one thane as feudal tenants holding of Almer of Bennington; King Edward and Eskil of Ware.
+Its lords in 1066 were five freemen and one thane as feudal tenants holding of Almer of Bennington; King Edward and Eskil of Ware.
 Its replacement lords by 1086 were two men-at arms holding of the Bishop of London (St Paul's).

-In the nineteenth century the economy remained very agricultural, with large families occupying fewer buildings and few of the other industries, retired economic sector and broad-based businesses seen today.
+In the 19th century the economy remained very agricultural, with large families occupying fewer buildings and few of the other industries, retired economic sector and broad-based businesses seen today.

 The former brewery of the village was built in 1860 by William Rayment and when it was purchased by Greene King in 1928 it had an estate of 35 public houses.
 The brewery closed in 1987 while supplying, optionally with other Greene King competing ales, 27 public houses with its one remaining beer, Rayments BBA.

 A murder took place of retired Lieutenant-Colonel Robert Riley Workman on 7 January 2004.
 The former gamekeeper who committed the murder later confessed while in prison for another murder and was sentenced to a minimum of 32 years in November 2012.